shijuvar/shijuvar/active_masterclass.md

 **Q: Does a certificate provide after completing the Masterclass?**

-**A:** No. The objective of the Masterclass is to provide a deep insight on Go programming language.
+**A:** No. The objective of the Masterclass is to provide a deep insight on Go programming language, but not about providing certificates.

 **Q: I would like to join the Masterclass Professional Go, with a lot of baggages from my previous background, and thus I would like to learn Go by comparing with my previous experiences, which I have had with different programming languages.
 Can I join in the Masterclass?**